stefano-m/awesome-pulseaudio_widget/README.md

 -- require *after* `beautiful.init` or the theme will be inconsistent! local pulse = require("pulseaudio_widget")

+-- Optionally, change the notification timeout default of 1 second to 5. pulse.notification_timeout_seconds = 5
 ```

 Add the widget to your layout: